Mick Schumacher is a German former Formula 1 driver, born in Vufflens-le-Chateau, Switzerland on 22 March 1999.

 Becoming the F2 champion meant that he wouldn't be able to drive in the category again, but there was no cause for concern as Haas quickly signed him up for the 2021 Formula 1 season.

-However, with endorsements and sponsorships from the likes of Ferrari, Under Armour and Richard Mille, and his father earning a huge amount of money during his career - around $800million - there's little doubt that, before even driving in an F1 race, he's already rather well off.
+And with his father earning a huge amount of money during his career - around $800million - there's little doubt that, before even driving in an F1 race, he was already rather well off.

 The Schumacher family needs no introduction.

 His father, Michael, is one of the most successful drivers in the history of the sport, winning 1 races and seven World Championships, tallies only matched by Sir Lewis Hamilton.

 In December 2013, Mick and Michael were skiing when the latter fell and suffered serious brain damage.
 He is alive and conscious, but little else is known about his condition today.

 His wife, and Mick's mother, is Corinna, an animal rights activist and professional horse rider who won a European Championship in 2010.